Search

 Middle Eastern mezze no.4: Tabbouli

-I read the Saturday Guardian magazine religiously, my favourite sections naturally being those on food and drink, although Tim Dowling’s column comes a close second.
-So I was very pleased one Saturday morning a few years back to find that Yotam Ottolenghi had dedicated his column to this favourite salad of mine.
+I read the Saturday Guardian magazine religiously, my favourite sections naturally being those on food and drink.
+I was very pleased one Saturday morning a few years back to find that Yotam Ottolenghi had dedicated his column to this favourite salad of mine.
 The subheader had its desired affect, drawing me in with the following statement:

 There's a right way and a wrong way to make this brilliant Middle Eastern salad, says Yotam Ottolenghi.
 Here's the right way...